Abu Simbel: Reassembling the temples

 The statue of Ramses the Great at the Great Temple of Abu Simbel is reassembled after having been moved in 1967 to save it from flooding.

-Meanwhile in January 1966, work had commenced on constructing the foundations for the relocated temples: 208 m further inland and vertically 65 m higher for the Great Temple, and 67 m for the Small Temple.
+Meanwhile, in January 1966, work had commenced on constructing the foundations for the relocated temples: 208 m further inland and vertically 65 m higher for the Great Temple, and 67 m for the Small Temple.
 The temples were oriented at the new location to duplicate the two occasions each year that the rising sun penetrated the innermost sanctum at the rear of the Great Temple.
 To ensure the correct orientation, the permitted deviation when reassembling the Great Temple was plus or minus 5 mm.

 The inner walls and ceilings of the temple were reassembled first.
 The interior joints were filled in by specialists from the Department of Antiquities, using a sand paste mixed to match the existing colours; while the wider cuts at the rear were filled in with a cement-based mortar.

-The facade of the temples were then reassembled, with the first face of the 67 ft high statues pharaoh Ramesses on the Great Temple reunited with its body on 14 September 1966.
+The facade of the temples were then reassembled, with the face of the first colossus reunited with its body on 14 September 1966.

-By the end of 1966, the reassembly of the 235 blocks making up the Small Temple was completed; and six weeks later, the reassembly of the 807 blocks making up the Great Temple.
-Once this was done, to ensure that there was no weight on the temple interiors and to reduce the amount of backfilling required, a reinforced protective dome was constructed by Hünnebeck GmbH over the rear of each temple.
+By the end of 1966, the reassembly of the 235 blocks making up the Small Temple was completed.
+Six weeks later, the reassembly of the 807 blocks making up the Great Temple was completed.
+To ensure that there was no weight on the temple interiors and to reduce the amount of backfilling required, a reinforced protective dome was constructed by Hünnebeck GmbH over the rear of each temple after they were completed.
 The dome for the Great Temple had a span of 55 m and a height of 19 m, with a loading of 20 tons per square metre at the apex.
 To construct this dome, 2.5 m SL 15 girders were installed to support the formwork for the concrete.
 The dome for the Small Temple had a span of 21 m and a height of 6.6 m.